 For some reason, wires got crossed and the folks at Pela actually sent me another Lomi (free) to test out.

 All disclosures aside, I’ll explain my experience with and opinion of the Lomi thus far.
 If you prefer the short and sweet version, get the TL;DR version right below.
-Otherwise, we’ll explain first what the Lomi is, how it works, and my experience further on.
+Otherwise, we’ll first explain what the Lomi is, how it works, and my experience further.

 TL:DR – Lomi Composter Review